joshjg/patchy/client/assets/help.md

 ### Keymapping
 ![keymap](__keymap__)

+### User list and touch keyboard
+* Click the button in the top-right to view connected users
+* Click the button in the bottom-right to toggle the touch keyboard

 ### Invite others
 Simply send your current URL to anyone - all they have to do is connect to it.